JennoVink/jennovink.github.io/_posts/2020-05-08-Convert-your-MIDI-keyboard-into-a-soundboard.markdown

 Checkout the [source code](https://github.com/JennoVink/MidiKeyboardResharperCodeNavigator).
 Or..
 [Download now (tested on x64, win 10)](https://github.com/JennoVink/MidiKeyboardResharperCodeNavigator/files/4433919/Release.zip)!

-As a hobby I started exploring to create digital music which I listen every now and then.
+As a hobby I started exploring to create digital music which I listen to, every now and then.
 Besides that, I used to play piano when I was younger.
 Thus, I bought a simple midi pad (AKAI LPD 8, see picture below).

 ![AKAI LPD8 picture](/img/akai.jpg "AKAI LPD8 used in this project")